Invasive Plants

 • Rapid Response: Once an invasive species is detected, the protocol outlines swift actions to prevent its establishment and spread, potentially including eradication efforts, containment measures, or other management strategies.

-The Top 10 Least Wanted List
+The Top 10 Least Wanted Invasive Plant List

-Each entry includes the species, a photo, and its impact on the ecosystem.
+Each entry includes the species description, a photo, and its impact on the ecosystem.
 Additionally, we describe the efforts we use to combat the spread of these invasive species.
 Finally, we’ll go over how our visitors can help identify, report, and aid in our efforts to contest the spread of these harmful plants.

 The Top 10 Least Wanted List: Shrubs